-Establishing a NEM Successor Tariff or Contract Pursuant to AB 327
+Establishing a Successor Tariff or Contract Pursuant to Public Utilities Code 2827.1

 On October 7, 2013, Governor Brown signed Assembly Bill (AB) 327 (Perea) directing the Commission to develop a standard tariff or contract for eligible customer-generators with a renewable electrical generation facility no later than December 31, 2015.
-In developing the standard contract or tariff, the Legislature directed the Commission to do the following:
+In developing the standard contract or tariff, Public Utilities (PU) Code 2827.1 requires the Commission to do the following:

 - Ensure that customer-sited renewable distributed generation continues to grow sustainably;

 - Include specific alternatives designed for the growth of distributed generation among residential customers in disadvantaged communities;

 - Ensure that the successor tariff is based on the costs and benefits of the renewable electrical generation facility;